 For example, if a lumberyard enters a contract to sell a specific amount of wood to a carpenter for an agreed-upon price and then fails to deliver the wood, forcing the carpenter to buy it elsewhere at a higher price, the carpenter might sue the lumberyard to pay the extra costs incurred because of the lumberyard's failure to deliver; these costs are called damages.
 If these parties were from different states, however, then that suit could be brought in federal court under diversity jurisdiction if the amount in question exceeded the minimum required by statute ($75,000).

 Individuals, corporations, and the federal government can also bring civil suits in federal court claiming violations of federal statutes or constitutional rights.
 For example, the federal government can sue a hospital for overbilling Medicare and Medicaid, a violation of a federal statute.
-An individual could sue a local police department for violation of his or her constitutional rights--for example, the right to assemble peacefully.
+An individual could sue a local police department for violation of their constitutional rights -- for example, the right to assemble peacefully.

 A person accused of a crime is generally charged in a formal accusation called an indictment (for felonies or serious crimes) or information (for misdemeanors).
 The government, on behalf of the people of the United States, prosecutes the case through the United States Attorney's Office if the person is charged with a federal crime.
-A state's attorney's office prosecutes state crimes.
+A state's attorney's office (often called a "District Attorney") prosecutes state crimes.

 When a court determines that an individual committed a crime, that person will receive a sentence.
 The sentence may be an order to pay a monetary penalty (a fine and/or restitution to the victim), imprisonment, or supervision in the community (by a court employee called a U.S. probation officer if a federal crime), or some combination of these three things.